MadiBentl/Calculator/README.md

 # Calculator

-A jQuery and Javascript calculator
+This is a simple calculator built using jQuery and Javascript.

+View it in action: https://jsfiddle.net/MadiBentl/wt6hs3gd/